Coal Ash Contaminates Our Lives

-In its petition, the Utilities Solid Waste Activities Group asks the EPA to lift the safeguards and indefinitely delay critical compliance deadlines.
+In its petition, the Utilities Solid Waste Activities Group asked the EPA to lift the safeguards and indefinitely delay critical compliance deadlines.
 These deadlines include the utilities’ duty to sample drinking water to detect contamination, implement cleanup measures for poisoned drinking water, and close leaking dumps that are releasing hazardous chemicals.

-On September 14, 2017, the EPA decided that it will “reconsider” the safeguards on coal ash dumps.
+On September 14, 2017, the EPA decided that it would “reconsider” the safeguards on coal ash dumps.
 In a letter to an industry trade group and to owners of coal-fired power plants, the EPA indicated that it would grant the legal petitions filed by the industrial polluters.

 Together, We Will Achieve Strong, Enforceable Protections for Our Water and Our Future.